How iteration order influences convergence and stability in deep learning: A backward contraction principle

 \subsection{A fundamental example of a contraction}

-We are now describing how the SGD updates are uniform contractions when the batch losses are strictly convex near a minimum.
-First, consider a strictly convex smooth function $L$.
-Recall that $L$ is \emph{strictly convex} if 1) there is a constant $m>0$ such that
+We now describe how the SGD updates are uniform contractions when the batch losses are strongly convex near a minimum.
+First, consider a strongly convex smooth function $L:\mathbb{R}^d \to \mathbb{R}$.
+Recall that $L$ is \emph{strongly convex} if there is a constant $m>0$ such that for all $\theta_1,\theta_2 \in \mathbb{R}^d$